RSenApps/Commandr-Android/README.md

 Add better integration with Tasker:
  - See TaskerCommands in core

+Feel free to add yourself to the email list in phone/build.gradle to automatically be sent beta releases once it passes the build server.

-Please email me at RSenApps@gmail.com if you have any questions!
+Please email me at Ryan@RSenApps.com if you have any questions!

 Acknowledgements
 ================